parveen2002p/CO_Project_Group_A46/README.md

-Created an Assembler and a Simulator for executing code in Assembly Language, with more than 15 different types of instructions.
+I have created an Assembler and Simulator that allow the execution of code written in Assembly Language.
+The system supports a wide range of functionalities with over 15 different types of instructions.
+It enables developers to write assembly code and execute it efficiently, providing a seamless experience for programming and testing in a low-level language.